sque/nsts/PROTOCOL.md

 A reply that last message was received and executed successfully.

-2.3 "CHECKTEST"
+2.3 "CHECKPROFILE"
 ---------------------------------
 PARAMS = {
-   "test_id" 		// (string) unique name of the test
+   "profile_id" 	// (string) unique identifier of the profile }
-   }
 Asks the other peer to check for a test.
 Checking involves if it has the test or it can be run on the specific target.

-A "TESTINFO" response is expected.
+A "PROFILEINFO" response is expected.

-2.4 "TESTINFO"
+2.4 "PROFILEINFO"
 ---------------------------------
 PARAMS = {
-   "test_id" 		// (string) unique name of the test "installed" 		// (bool) Flag if the test is known "supported"		// (bool) Flag if the test can be run "error"			// (string) Any error message why is not supported
+   "profile_id" 	// (string) unique identifier of the profile "installed" 		// (bool) Flag if the test is known "supported"		// (bool) Flag if the test can be run "error"			// (string) Any error message why is not supported